Curling Terms

 END: What you think a game will never do .. but it does.

 Good Curling: Being healthy enough to be at the rink and able to participate.
-Consider the alternatives.
+Consider

 Great Shot: Any time lady luck is on your side.